Becoming a railway apprentice.

 MTR Crossrail is all about developing and upskilling its staff.
 They offer fantastic career progression and are always looking for talented apprentices to join their ranks.

-Ranging between one and fours years, the apprenticeships schemes span a number of business functions, including Human Resources, IT, Finance, Safety, Customer Experience and Trainee Train Drivers.
+Ranging between one and four years, the apprenticeship schemes span a number of business functions, including Human Resources, IT, Finance, Safety, Customer Experience and Trainee Train Drivers.

 Southeastern railway